-A contemporary service of all-age worship is offered on both the 1st and 3rd Sunday of each month.
+A contemporary service is offered on both the 1st and 3rd Sunday of each month, the latter being an all-age, baptism service.

-The parish has a vibrant, weekly Bible study (Wednesday evenings) which is usually complemented by other faith-development courses, confirmation classes, quiet days, retreats and pilgrimages.
-Discipleship is fostered through engagement with the Community of St. Chad.
+The parish usually offers on-going faith-development courses, confirmation classes, quiet days, retreats and pilgrimages.
+Discipleship is fostered through engagement with the Diocesan’s Community of St. Chad.
 Fellowship is promoted by a very full use of the church hall facilities for meals, fun & games, films etc.

 The well-maintained church building (dating from 1914) is set in impressive formal and wildlife-friendly gardens which regularly win prizes in local and diocesan gardening competitions.